« BackRats learned to drivetheconversation.comSubmitted by uprootdev a year ago

 I'm not sure if english is your first language or you intended it like that but saying that someone is living a "fake life" also sounds quite offensive and arrogant.

-• verisimi 7 months ago
+• verisimi a year ago

 Do you think its ok to remodel your life (time, house, money) around your pet rats?